 - For Server and Client, select the check boxes for the required TLS protocol version.

-When FIPS mode is enabled, NSX Manager disables the TLS protocols that are not complaint to the FIPS standards.
+- When FIPS mode is enabled, NSX Manager disables the TLS protocols that are not compliant to the FIPS standards.

 - Click OK.